 Do you even have a spare tire?
 Think about it.
 “How can I change a tire without the proper tools?”

-Trust us.
-There is nothing worse (or more embarrassing) than getting a flat and not even knowing if you have a spare or the tools to change it.
+Trust us from our experience.
+There is nothing worse or more embarrassing than getting a flat and not even knowing if you have a spare or the tools to change it.
 Also, know what kind of jack you have and how to use it.

 Also, you should know where to place the jack under the car.
 You could seriously damage the car and hurt yourself otherwise.

 This can’t be stressed enough.
 Please do not forget to loosen the lug nuts before jacking the car up.

 Once the wheel is in the air, it will be next to impossible to loosen a stiff lug nut without the traction.
 Save yourself the headache of having to do it over.

 Changing a tire is actually a piece of cake.
 You just need the right equipment and a little know-how.

 Jack the car up, finish taking off the lug nuts, slide the flat tire off, install the spare, put the nuts on, lower the car, tighten the lug nuts, and you are all set!

 Just remember to replace the spare ASAP.
 Also, keep a commercial tire service in mind to help you in case you need a hand.